Essmallwood/Resume/emoni_saylor_smallwood_resume.md

 **React Developer - Intern**, JPMorgan Chase & Co. | Remote | *July 2022 - Jan 2023*
 * Developed and maintained user interfaces for web applications using React.
 * Collaborated with product managers and back-end developers to define project requirements and specifications.
-* Converted to a consultant on the same team
+* Performed above expection and got converted to a consultant position on the same team

 ## Projects
 **Sentiment-Driven Visualization**